johnschriner/presentations/digitalocean.md

 ##Configure Lighttpd and PHP-FPM

 First, we need to enable PHP-FPM for Lighttpd.
-To do this we'll need to uncomment the line _cgi.fix_pathinfo=1_ in _/etc/php5/fpm/php.ini_:
+To do this we'll need to uncomment the line `cgi.fix_pathinfo=1` in `/etc/php5/fpm/php.ini`:

         nano /etc/php5/fpm/php.ini
 This is a very large file and this line is 768 in the _Paths and Directories_ section.
-The keyboard shortcut Control+c in nano shows the line number.
+The keyboard shortcut `control+c` in nano shows the line number.

 <img src="http://i.imgur.com/JNkP3iz.png" alt="uncommenting line 768" width="600">